Parliamentary.ai

 Groups Affected

-• Individuals whose data is sought: Benefit from enhanced data protection measures.
+• Individuals: Individuals whose data is subject to OPO requests will benefit from additional data protection measures.

 Full Text